GEEKProtocol0110/geek-protocol-docs/README.md

 Geek Protocol is being built with a "community-first" ethos.
 The best way to contribute at this early stage is to join the conversation.

 * **For Community Members:** Join our [Telegram](https://t.me/GEEKonKAScommunity) to share your ideas and help shape the future of the protocol.
-* **For Developers:** We are currently hiring a freelance developer to build our Testnet MVP.
-If you have experience with our tech stack and a passion for Web3 gaming, we'd love to hear from you.
-See our pinned tweet on [X.com](https://x.com/geekonkas) for details.

 ---